 I gave him every encouragement and promised him he would get his license if the house was a good one.
 I made up my mind to stop there on my next trip down from Peak Downs (in Australia, especially Queensland, it is down to town, and not up), which I did, camping there sometime after with some fellow-travellers and many horses for two nights, when we were well taken care of by Christie and his partner, whom we found very decent fellows, the accommodation being superior to anything on that road, as the respective wives of Christie and his partner thoroughly understood how to make travellers comfortable.
 On another occasion when camping there, I remember giving into Christie's charge for the night a saddle-bag with a considerable sum in cheques and notes that I was about to pay into the Rockhampton Bank, which he kept quite safe for me.

 The reserve demonstrated towards Oscar De Satge exhibited by the Christie's was understandable, for one slip of the tongue could mean exposure and arrest.
 Furthermore, it appeared in the press but was never fully verified.
-However, before the trek north, Gardiner and Catherine shortly after his August 62 confrontation with Pottinger.
-Gardiner may have visited family in Portland, Victoria.
-It was recorded in Rockhampton during evidence at Craig's hearing whereby Catherine stated that she had come from the Edward River claiming it was in the Lachlan District;
+That however, before the trek north, Gardiner and Catherine shortly after his August 62 confrontation with Pottinger.
+Gardiner in September may have visited family in Portland, Victoria.
+It was recorded in Rockhampton during evidence at Craig's hearing whereby Catherine stated that it was not the case commenting that she and Frank had come from the Edward River but claimed it was in the vacinity of the Lachlan District;

 Furthermore, in January of 1864, three months before Gardiner's arrest, a reporter for the 'Geelong Advertiser' trumped the police and made the sensational claim that Gardiner was indeed in Queensland.
 The reporter appeared to have a very credible source.
 Moreover, the article may also have been the catalyst for the police to act finally.
 Contrary to the various reports that Catherine's sister Bridget's lover James Taylor, the man Bridget Hall deserted Ben Hall for may have informed on their whereabouts via a note received from Kitty and sought the substantial reward is doubtful.
 The reputed letter sent that may have exposed their whereabouts is as follows;